 The global predictive genetic testing and consumer genomics market size was estimated at USD 3.4 billion in 2018 and is anticipated to exhibit a CAGR of 13.9% over the forecast period.
-Broadening horizon of predictive genetic testing as a consequence of increase in number of partnership models among key vendors operating in the genomics industry is one of the key growth drivers.
+The broadening horizon of predictive genetic testing as a consequence of increase in the number of partnership models among key vendors operating in the genomics industry is one of the key growth drivers.
 Novel partnerships enable companies to provide feasible end-to-end solutions to consumers, thereby boosting customer adoption rate.

 Such partnerships among government authorities and research institutions also enhance entry prospects across the predictive genetic testing realm.
-Market progress is supplemented by shifting concerns of federal regulatory bodies toward effectiveness of genetic tests.
+Market progress is supplemented by shifting concerns of federal regulatory bodies toward the effectiveness of genetic tests.
 These concerns aid manufacturers and physicians in standardizing the procedure, thereby increasing the sales volume of these consumer-oriented products.

 Predictive genetic testing and direct to consumer tests are majorly implemented on next-generation sequencing (NGS) platforms.
-Growing automation in sequencing methodologies, along with introduction of efficient and rapid genomic sequencing procedures, is anticipated to boost advances in predictive genetic tests based on the NGS principle.
+Growing automation in sequencing methodologies, along with the introduction of efficient and rapid genomic sequencing procedures, is anticipated to boost advances in predictive genetic tests based on the NGS principle.

 Implementation of NGS protocols for delivery of niche, fragmented point-of-care solutions across the genomics value chain drives the market.
 Moreover, higher penetration of outsourcing has resulted in the emergence of several companies that are engaged in providing ‘sequencing-as-a-service’ or range of sample-to-insight services.